About the Everest Base Camp Trek

 - The Private Room is available at an additional charge during checkout.

-There are plenty of good, multi-cuisine options on this trek, from pizza to chowmein and porridge to omelets.
-However, above 3,000m (basically above Namche Bazaar), we recommend you not to eat meat because, normally, teahouses do not have refrigerators.
-You will eat at the tea house you are staying.
+There are plenty of good, multi-cuisine options on the EBC trek, from pizza to chowmein and porridge to omelets.
+However, in the Everest Base Camp trek altitude above 3,000m (basically above Namche Bazaar), we recommend you not to eat meat because, normally, teahouses do not have refrigerators.
+You will eat at the tea house where you are staying.

 The local dish of dal bhat is preferred by the guide and porters.
 Dal bhat consists of vegetable curry, lentil (dal) soup, and rice.
 Very filling and a staple throughout Nepal.